If you’re looking for the best place to buy Lightroom, this short guide will help you make the right decision.

 You’d be surprised by the number of times I’m asked by my photographer friends where to buy Lightroom!

-You can also buy Lightroom as part of the Adobe Creative Cloud, a subscription plan which includes access to other Adobe products.
+You can also buy the latest version of Lightroom CC Classic, as part of the Adobe Creative Cloud, a subscription plan which includes access to other Adobe products and regular updates.

 Buy Lightroom – My Recommendation

 There are 3 options to buy the latest edition of Lightroom.
-My recommendation is to buy it as a standalone product, aka Lightroom 6.
+My recommendation used to be to buy it as a standalone product, aka Lightroom 6, but I’ve since changed my mind…

-Lightroom 6 is currently available for $142.99 from Amazon – the best price on Lightroom available.
+Lightroom 6 is currently available for a great price from Amazon – the best price on Lightroom available here in 2018.

-Let’s look at the various options to buy Lightroom so you can see if you agree with me.
+Let’s look at the various options to buy Lightroom so you can see which version is best for you:

 Option #1 – Buy Lightroom Creative Cloud Photography Plan